fomightez/sequencework/AdjustFASTA_or_FASTQ/README.md

 **Description of each script**

 - add_source_organism_info_to_FASTA.py
-> sequence(s) in FASTA file without organism name   --->  equence(s) in FASTA file without organism name
+> FASTA file -->  FASTA file with organism name info injected into description line / header

 Purpose:
-Adds source organism information in brackets to end of descrption line of each FASTA-formatted record for protein or nucleic acid in a file.
+Takes a sequence file in FASTA format anddds source organism information in brackets to end of descrption line of each FASTA-formatted record for protein or nucleic acid in a file.
 The source organism information added will be the genus and species plus any other information such as strain and variety associated with that sequence entry.